Plochingen station: History

 In the planning of the Fils Valley Railway (Filstalbahn) from Stuttgart to Ulm the chief engineer Michael Knoll foresaw a station southeast of Plochingen.
 At that time, approximately 1,900 people lived in the market town and its vineyards.
 On 14 December 1846, the Royal Württemberg State Railways (Königlich Württembergische Staats-Eisenbahnen) officially opened the Esslingen–Plochingen line.
 The completion of the next section to Süßen took place on 11 October 1847.
 The first station building, which no longer exists, was a two-storey sandstone building.
 In 1852, a second track was completed on the Fils Valley line from Cannstatt to Plochingen.
 On 20 September 1859, the station became a junction station with the opening of the line then called the Upper Neckar Railway (Oberen Neckarbahn) to Tübingen.

 In 1900, the Royal Württemberg State Railways planned to build a railway on the south bank of the Neckar from Stuttgart to Plochingen to relieve the Fils Valley line of the transport of freight.
 The planners revised their concepts several times.
 In 1909, they decided that the line should end in Esslingen, but this variant was not realised and the plan was abandoned.
 Proposals for a railway link between Neuhausen and Plochingen were rejected by the State Railways.

 The growth of rail traffic made an extension of the railway facilities inevitable.
 These included the laying of many new tracks, the widening of platforms, the installation of new signal boxes and the inauguration of a new roundhouse and water tower.
-The current station building was built in 1905–1907 to a design by the famous architect Theodor Fischer in the Art Nouveau style.
+The current station building was built in 1905–1907, according to a design by the famous architect Theodor Fischer in the Art Nouveau style.
 The workers' houses along the line were built to his plans.

 On 1 June 1913, Plochingen suffered major damage from a tornado and the station was affected, particularly the platform canopies.

 On 1 June 1933, the line between Stuttgart and Ulm was electrified.
 This linked Plochingen for the first time with the Stuttgart suburban railway services—most services from Stuttgart, however, ended in Esslingen.

 Because of the dense traffic on the line and the planned Stuttgart S-Bahn, Deutsche Bundesbahn rebuilt the Esslingen–Plochingen line as four tracks.
 This was completed on 27 September 1970; the related upgrading of the station lasted until 1974.

 The first S-Bahn line, S1 was launched to Plochingen on 1 October 1978.
 Plochingen took a major role in the S-Bahn, since a train depot is located there.
 As part of the construction, Deutsche Bundesbahn demolished the old roundhouse and the water tower.